Application history of 3D scanning:

 Scanning training

-Before starting work, Daniil Zhamkov needed to master the skill of 3D scanning and model processing.
-The Neopoint portable 3D scanner is compact, easy to use, and at the same time provides good accuracy and detail.
+Before starting work, Daniil Zhamkov needed to master the skills of 3D scanning and model processing.
+The Neopoint portable 3D scanner was chosen as the working tool for scanning.
+It is compact, easy to use and at the same time provides good accuracy and detail.

-For training, he came several times to the Nizhny Novgorod office of RangeVision, where he learned how to use a scanner and mastered the scanning program RV 3D Studio and practiced on simple objects.
+For training, he came to the Nizhny Novgorod office of RangeVision several times, where he learned how to use a scanner, mastered the RV 3D Studio scanning program and practiced on simple objects.
 The impromptu training course started in early March.

 The first lesson on 3D scanning in the Nizhny Novgorod office of RangeVision